 A visit to the Sydney Harbour Pylon Museum (and lookout) involves a little over 200 stairs making it best for kids who are steady on their feet (or parents happy to carry smaller ones).
 The view from the top is breathtaking and along the way are a variety of items to see and information to absorb.
 Read my full review of the museum and see the amazing photos here.

 Active Families: Scale the top

 The Bridge Climb is the Best way to learn more about the history and structure of the bridge and also give yourself a bit of a personal challenge.
-Kids 8 years and over are welcome to climb and the climb is well paced so most people won’t find it too challenging.
-There are 1,332 stairs which sound daunting but really the views and the guide make it easier than it sounds.
+Kids 8 years and over are welcome to climb, and the climb is well paced so most people won’t find it too challenging.
+There are 1,332 stairs which sound daunting, but the views and the guide make it easier than it looks.

 I have written a detailed guide on How to walk across or over the Harbour Bridge that you will find helpful if you plan to do this.

 Find out more about Sydney’s Past